 - · acknowledged for high standard of work

 - · completed deadlines under pressure

-- · got 98% positive customer service ratings on service for all of 2023.
+- · got 98% positive customer service ratings on service for all of 2020.

+got 50% positive customer service ratings on service for all of 2020.
 What was the achievement and why was it important?
-What did you achieve?
-Find an achievement that relates to each of your top skills and qualities.
+What specifically did you achieve Find an achievement that relates to each of your top skills and qualities.
 Achievement Why was it important and why were you proud of this achievement?
+What skills did you use?